-Students must obtain prior approval from the principal or designee before posting, circulating, or distributing more than one copy of written materials, handbills, photographs, pictures, petitions, films, tapes, posters, or other visual or auditory materials that were not developed under the oversight of the school.
-To be considered, any non-school material must include the name of the sponsoring person or organization.
-The decision regarding approval will be made within two school days.
-The District reserves the right to deny a request to post non-school materials that do not meet the standards described in policy FNAA (Local).
+Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than 10 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+To be considered, any nonschool material must include the name of the sponsoring person or organization.
+Approval will be granted or denied within two school days.